jiahao-0204/b16-lab-code-master/logbook.md

 - type safe language is really really good. it indicates an error as soon as it is typed. this stops the error from happening!
 - can check if energy is conserved to see if simulation is running correctly
 - visualization in MATLAB shows the ball bouncing higher and higher, something is wrong
+- the error of increasing energy is because, 1/2 returns an integer which is 0, 1.0/2.0 returns 0.5. the former equation result in incorrect calculation of end position as well as incorrect kinetic energy.

 # Task 10: Understanding interfaces.